 - Nontaxable rollover conversions.

-- Repeat of steps 2 & 3 for each conversion.
+- Repeat of steps 2 & 3 for each conversion (grouped by year).

 - Earnings.

-Warning: I have explained the withdrawals here as part of a plan to access funds for early retirement….
+I have explained the withdrawals here as part of a plan to access funds for early retirement….
 I don’t recommend tapping your retirement funds for other purposes!
+In addition, using Roth IRA retirement funds for early retirement should only be done as part of an overall withdrawal plan that is sustainable for your lifetime.

 Interesting…I knew about the ability to withdraw contributions, but never really understood eligibility on withdrawing earnings.